Sorry, you need to enable JavaScript to visit this website.

 In 2020 the Parliament passed an amendment to the Education Act that gives the counties a statutory duty to provide career guidance.
 This is a follow-up to the Norwegian Official Report 2016: 7 Career guidance for individuals and communities which recommended that career centres with sufficient capacity should be established in all counties.
 The public career centres offer free career guidance and job search assistance to anyone over the age of 19.

+The Norwegian Directorate for Higher Education and Skills [Direktoratet for høyere utdanning og kompetanse] coordinates the career guidance field in Norway.
+The directorate is the executive agency for the Ministry of Education and Research within the higher education sector and responsible for the national skills policy.
 Career guidance services in Norway are available in a range of different sectors to many different target groups, and the services offered are diverse and provided under varying framework conditions.
-Skills Norway has developed a National Quality Framework for Career Guidance.
+To ensure that the population has access to career guidance services of high quality, the directorate has developed a National Quality Framework for Career Guidance.
 The quality framework is meant for practitioners, managers and owners of career guidance services and establishes common standards, principles and values for career guidance.

 Career guidance and counselling services specifically for young people